Phrase and beyond

 Machines That Think: The Rise of Neural Machine Translation

-When Charles Babbage first proposed the idea of a programmable computing machine in 1834, he imagined it being used to translate the languages of other nations.
+When George Artsrouni first proposed the idea of a “mechanical brain” in 1932, he imagined it being used to translate the languages of other nations.
 In fact, one of its main applications was as a mechanical multilingual dictionary.

-Little did he know that 120 years later, during the 1954 Georgetown-IBM experiment, New York would witness the first demonstration of an automatic language translation machine that converted brief statements about fields such as politics, law, chemistry, and military affairs from Russian into English.
+Little did he know that 2 decades later, during the 1954 Georgetown-IBM experiment, New York would witness the first demonstration of an automatic language translation machine that converted brief statements about fields such as politics, law, chemistry, and military affairs from Russian into English.

 Imagine the reaction of the audience of scientists and engineers when they were told that a computer had just translated language in real time!
 Babbage’s imagination wasn’t too far off, after all.
 It didn’t stop there, though.

 Machine translation (MT), over the course of its development, has changed greatly—from systems that required hours and days of computing time to produce a translation of dubious quality, to the current neural machine translation (NMT) systems that can process the same content in mere seconds and with much more accuracy.

 In this guide, we’ll explore the origin of machine translation, how it has evolved from statistical models to neural machine translation, why neural machine translation is so good at what it does, implementation considerations, and more.
 Let’s get started.

 Learn about new technologies to improve machine translation output quality, the latest on MT post-editing pricing models, and how to best shop for machine translation.

 Neural machine translation is a form of end-to-end learning that may be used to automate translation.
 In neural machine translation, the program’s neural network is responsible for encoding and decoding the source text, as opposed to running a set of predefined rules from the start.